outovhush/revops-portfolio/README.md

 #### 👉 Ad-hoc analytics focused on the reps' performance and deal lost reasons

-Once in a while you spot an anomaly on the operating dashboards and need a quick dive into the specific area of the revenue operations.
-Basics tools are enough to do the job.
+Once in a while you may spot an anomaly on the operating dashboards and need a quick dive into the specific section of your data.

-__Goal:__ Assess sales reps performance for the deals that take longer to close; get insights and support the decision making.
+__Goal:__ Evaluate AE reps' performance focusing on won/lost and deal lost reason analysis; present insights and recommendations to support decision making.

-__Skills:__ Sales KPIs, descriptive statistics, pivot tables, data visualisation, analytical thinking
+__Skills:__ Sales KPI's, descriptive statistics, data visualisation, analytical thinking

 __Tech:__ Hubspot, Google sheets